About Major League Soccer

 Philadelphia Union Vancouver Whitecaps FC

-· The 19 MLS teams each play a 34-game regular season schedule, 17 at home and 17 away, starting March 8.
+· The 19 MLS teams each played a 34-game regular season schedule, 17 at home and 17 away, starting March 8.

-· Last season, the Sporting Kansas City hoisted the Philip F. Anschutz Trophy – winning MLS Cup for the second time in club history as they beat Real Salt Lake in the MLS Cup Final at Sporting Park.
-SKC defender Aurelien Collin earned MLS Cup MVP honors.
+· Last season, Sporting Kansas City hoisted the Philip F. Anschutz Trophy – winning MLS Cup for the first time since rebranding and the second time in history -- as they beat Real Salt Lake in the MLS Cup Final at Sporting Park.
+Sporting defender Aurelien Collin earned MLS Cup MVP honors.

-· In 2013, the New York Red Bulls were awarded the Supporters’ Shield, given to the team that finishes with the most regular season points, for the fourth time in club history.
+· In 2013, the New York Red Bulls were awarded the Supporters’ Shield, given to the team that finishes with the most regular season points, for the first time in club history.

 Major League Soccer is structured as a single, limited liability company (single-entity).
 In the single-entity business structure, club operators own a financial stake in the League, not just their individual team.
 The MLS investors are: